donhenzo/JML-engine-Joiner-Mover-Leaver-/READme.md

 The governance validation engine evaluates the canonical identity payload against 27 rules before any Entra ID object is created.
 A Contractor attempting to be provisioned into a Manager-tier group is blocked before a user object exists.
 A payload with a missing manager relationship is held for human review.
 Provisioning cannot proceed unless the gate passes.

 **Policy Rules Engine**
 Entitlement decisions are resolved by evaluating externally loaded rule objects against the canonical identity payload.
-Adding a new role mapping — new job title, new department, new group assignment — is a configuration file edit with no redeployment.
+Adding a new role mapping, new job title, new department, new group assignment is a configuration file edit with no redeployment.
 Every entitlement decision is traceable to a named rule ID in the audit report.

 **Employment Type Enforcement**
 The engine enforces employment type constraints at the payload level.
 Contractors and Interns cannot be provisioned into management-tier or privileged groups.
-This check runs in the pre-provision gate against the payload itself — the user is never created if the combination violates policy.
+This check runs in the pre-provision gate against the payload itself, the user is never created if the combination violates policy.

 **Canonical Normalisation Layer**
-Raw HR field values — variant spellings, case differences, abbreviations — are resolved to canonical values before any downstream component sees them.
+Raw HR field values, variant spellings, case differences, abbreviations are resolved to canonical values before any downstream component sees them.
 Unknown values route to the hold queue, not to provisioning.
 Policy changes to the canonical lookup require no code changes.

 **Deterministic Idempotency**
 The EventId is a SHA-256 hash of EmployeeId, Action, and StartDate.
 The same input always produces the same ID.
 Processing the same CSV twice produces one outcome.
 Function retries resolve safely without double-provisioning.